Giancarlo Stanton Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.4 K/9, which ranks 22nd in the league.

-- The Tigers' 4.54 team ERA ranks 20th across all MLB pitching staffs.
+- The Tigers have a 4.55 team ERA that ranks 21st across all MLB pitching staffs.

-- Tigers pitchers combine to rank 15th in baseball in home runs surrendered (157 total, 1.2 per game).
+- Tigers pitchers combine to rank 15th in baseball in home runs given up (160 total, 1.2 per game).

-- Wentz makes his first start of the season for the Tigers.

-- The 25-year-old left-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.